JamesSkemp/words/content/post/review-milwaukee-mafia-2012.md

 +++
 title = "Review: Milwaukee Mafia (2012)"
-summary = "The following if a review of Milwaukee Mafia (2012), written by Gavin Schmitt." draft = false comments = true date = "2012-11-01T20:07:00-05:00"
+description = "The following if a review of Milwaukee Mafia (2012), written by Gavin Schmitt." draft = false comments = true date = "2012-11-01T20:07:00-05:00"